Not Every Time and Frequency Need to Be Forgotten in Diffusion Unlearning: Time and Frequency Selection for Data Unlearning in Diffusion Models

-To clarify the effect of unlearning each stage, we conduct a toy experiment with a shallow diffusion model on a two half-moon dataset, visualized in \Figref{fig:toy_exp}.
-We only split diffusion time steps for unlearning while using the same forget and retain data samples with \Eqref{eq:ga}.
-Our observations are as follows: deleting only the early phase cannot prevent the model from generating forget points.
-On the other hand, unlearning the middle phase is most aligned with the data level, balancing the repelling of the forget dataset and the maintenance of the data manifold.
-Targeting the late phase is a powerful way to delete the forget samples, but also delete the distributional properties, only generating some samples near specific retain data used in unlearning fine-tuning.
+To investigate data unlearning in the aforementioned view, we will exploit the use of the transition points in data unlearning.
+We conduct a \textit{toy experiment} with a shallow diffusion model on a half-moon dataset, as visualized in \Figref{fig:toy_exp}.
+We only change the unlearning time steps while using the same data samples, with the loss function of \Eqref{eq:ga}.
+Deleting only the early time steps (phase III) does not help forget data samples; instead, it leads to quality degradation in real samples.
+Unlearning the middle time steps (phase II) is most aligned with the instance-level attraction before reaching the collapse time $t_C$.
+For stronger forgetting of semantic conditioning, targeting the late time steps (phase I) preceding speciation at $t_S$ is effective.

-Near the convergence in early time steps, \citet{raya2023spontaneous} argued that data converges into a stable point or not, after a certain critical point in \Figref{fig:distribution_b}.
-When we calculate the embedding similarity on DINOv3 \citep{simeoni2025dinov3} of the noisy data $\rvx_t$ between other clean data samples, the similarity towards the original data $\rvx_0$ is drastically increased in the refinement stage, compared to other nearest samples.
-Practically, \citet{wang2025closer} gave multiple times of training on the early refinement stage to achieve the fast convergence of diffusion training.
-Therefore, as the early diffusion stage mainly performs refinement, unlearning early time steps results in forgetting the details rather than deleting the memorization of a data point.

-In \Figref{fig:middle-late}, \citet{georgiev2023journey} observed that the likelihood that the noisy data $\rvx_t$ is classified to a certain instance around time step $t=650$.
-This suggests that the core identity of a sample is primarily formed in these middle-to-late stages.
-To compare the actual changes after standard unlearning with uniform time steps in the image-level unlearning with CelebA-HQ, we measure the gradient norm $\|\nabla_\theta\mathcal{L}(\rvx;\theta)\|_2^2$, which reflects the magnitude of the update required to forget a sample $\rvx$ \citep{paul2021deep,pal2025llm}, allowing us to identify which stages are most affected by the unlearning.
-Interestingly, the gap in the gradient norm between the model before and after unlearning is largest in the middle phase, justifying a selective unlearning with a specific window.

-Similarly, in training-free sampling, including text-to-image models, the role of different time steps has been investigated in controllable generation \citep{kim2025training,kirchhof2025shielded,koulischer2025dynamic}.
-It has been empirically shown that applying steering methods is sufficient in the late stage to maintain image quality while avoiding globally harmful concepts.
-For example, \citet{kim2025training} explicitly applied their guidance in the range of $t\in [780,...,1000]$, and similarly, \citet{kirchhof2025shielded} observed that their repellency term is most active in the late time steps.